baumrock/RockFinder3/README.md

 ![img](https://i.imgur.com/7ZmruOD.png)

 Wait...
 That's not what we expected, right?
 That's because we still have the `pages.id` column in our `SELECT` and `GROUP BY` statement and therefore we end up with all the cats and dogs as unique rows.
-To get rid of that column we make one important change: Instead of **adding** the `SELECT` and `GROUP BY` statement to the query we **overwrite** it:
+To get rid of that column we make one important change: Instead of **adding** the `SELECT` and `GROUP BY` statement to the query we **overwrite** them:

 ```php
 $rf = $rockfinder->find("template=cat|dog");